 - Moderate collectibility: Non-renewable lining with cosmetic flaws; missing original lid or with ill-matched replacement; missing essential accessories; noticeable geometry problems and/or early-stage damage halted by restoration

 - Least collectibility: Damaged non-renewable lining; structural damage that renders the pot non-watertight; missing essential accessories; mid- to late-stage damage that can’t be halted or repaired

-I use this term to refer to the piece’s apparent history, as extrapolated from evidence of its maker or prior owners as established by stamps or recognizable unique elements of craftsmanship.
+I use this term to refer to the piece’s apparent history as extrapolated from evidence of its maker or prior owners.
+In my experience the most reliable indicators of provenance are stamps or recognizable unique elements of craftsmanship.

-In my opinion, copper that has the greatest usability will be:
+In my opinion, copper that has the greatest sustained usability will be: